nodejs/node/doc/api/http.md

 }
 ```

-Ensure that you set `process.env.HOST` to the server's hostname, or consider
+Ensure that you set `process.env.HOST` to the server's host name, or consider
 replacing this part entirely.
 If using `req.headers.host`, ensure proper
 validation is used, as clients may specify a custom `Host` header.